GuidesProduct development

 Companies create many processes during product development.
 Some of those processes become complicated or add little to no value.

-For example, research, product testing, and data analysis tasks are often repetitive and time-consuming.
+For example, research, product testing, and tasks are often repetitive and time-consuming.

 Product operations can streamline and standardize these tasks.
 Establishing processes allows documentation for easy reference.